-The i-Ready Assessment suite combines the power of the i-Ready Diagnostic with a one-on-one task-based system to screen for potential risk factors for dyslexia.
+The i-Ready Dyslexia Screener combines the power of the i-Ready Diagnostic with a one-on-one task-based system to screen for potential risk factors for dyslexia.
 This approach supports reading intervention for students when it is most needed.

-- Is available for Grades K–2, at no additional charge to license holders for the i-Ready Diagnostic for Reading
+- Is available for Grades K–3, with Grade 3 being new for the 2021–2022 school year.
+It is available at no additional charge to license holders for the i-Ready Diagnostic for Reading.

 - Is designed to be overseen by district administrators, with teachers administering the Diagnostic and additional assessment tasks as needed